 This is why individualism is at the heart of the Fall.
 We were created in God’s image for the purpose of joining His community together.

 But, when individual pursuits are placed above community, He has no one to release His passion upon.
 We are just a bunch of scattered image-bearers roaming around the earth.

 If individualism is rejected and a group of people operates as one body in which all the parts are there to service the purpose of the whole body, His Bride is manifested and available to receive His Love.

 Frequently, you’ve heard about your “personal relationship with God” and how God has a “wonderful plan for your life.”
 Both are good and true, but missing a very important ingredient.
 Context.
 These types of individually-focused concepts are lacking the context of community.

 Why is that?
-Because to Jesus and the early church, evangelism was not a program, but a by-product of getting people together to live in loving, self-sacrificial Kingdom community.
+Because to Jesus and the early church, evangelism was not a program.
+It was a by-product of getting people together to live in loving, self-sacrificial community.
 This attracted people to His Kingdom like flies to…a fly trap :).

 The Scriptures tell me I should begin with God’s story and then move to our story before I can truly find my story in the world or hope to know who I really am.

 Discovering God’s purpose for us comes down to where we seek it out.
 If you want to know what God wants you to do with your life, you will find it within what God wants to do with creation and with everyone in creation.